Here’s the science-backed nutrition that could help save your hair

 By adding the following hair-promoting and nutrient-rich foods into your daily diet, you could very well see major improvements in just a few weeks.

-Salmon and tuna would be good examples, as these foods have been shown to boost hair health by having high omega-3 fatty acids and other vitamins.
+Salmon and tuna would be good examples of healthy hair-friendly proteins, as these foods have been shown to boost hair health by having high omega-3 fatty acids and other vitamins.
+Eggs also provide a rich source of protein and Biotin, which are both essential nutrients for hair growth.

-Another excellent type of protein to add is collagen peptides.
+Another excellent type of protein to add to your diet is collagen peptides.
 Derived from pasture-raised cows, collagen peptides contain the same amino acids as the proteins found in hair, skin, nails, bones, joints, and cartilage.

 Taking a quality protein shake mix is an easy way to get a healthy dose of protein on the go and without hassle.